 A variable reference is typed differently depending on whether its type is synthesized or checked.
-The synthesis rule (ctx \Rightarrow) yields maximal permissions to the referenced object.
+The synthesis rule (TCvar \Rightarrow) yields maximal permissions to the referenced object.
 Its output context associates the maximum residual permissions to the variable.
-In contrast, the checking rule (ctx \Leftarrow) just ensures that the desired type can be split from the starting type, and leaves the corresponding residual in the output context. (ctx_d \Leftarrow) states that dynamic object references may be typed as any static object reference type.
+In contrast, the checking rule (TCvar \Leftarrow) just ensures that the desired type can be split from the starting type, and leaves the corresponding residual in the output context.
+(TCvar $d \Leftarrow$) states that dynamic object references may be typed as any static object reference type.
 Safety checks will be deferred until runtime.
+We use the shorthand notation $\Delta \vdash \overline{x \Leftarrow T} \dashv \Delta'$ to stand for iteratively checking variable references: